10 Haircuts for Poodles

 The puppy haircut is very popular among most small dog breeds, such as Yorkshire Terriers or West Highland White Terriers.

-This is a very trendy cut for Miniature Poodles, and it isn't difficult to work out why: This haircut really makes your poodle look like a puppy.
+This is a very trendy cut for Miniature Poodles, and it isn't difficult to work out why.
+This haircut really makes your poodle look like a puppy.
 This style doesn't aim to achieve a defined or sharp-looking finish.
 On the contrary, the fur should look natural and fresh.
 The American Kennel Club claims there should be a pompom on the end of the tail.
+It is another of the most popular Poodle haircuts.

 6. Summer cut